Clearwater Air Park

 Clearwater Air Park (IATA: CLW, ICAO: KCLW, FAA LID: CLW) is a city-owned public-use airport located 3 mi northeast of the central business district of Clearwater, a city in Pinellas County, Florida, United States.
 As of March 1, 2023, The airpark is managed by FlyUSA Inc.

 Facilities and aircraft

 Clearwater Air Park covers an area of 47 acre which contains one asphalt paved runway (16/34) measuring 4,108 × 75 ft.
 Take offs and landings are permitted from 7 a.m. to 11 p.m.

-For the 12-month period ending June 8, 1999, the airport had 50,590 aircraft operations, an average of 138 per day: 99.9% general aviation, <0.1% air taxi and <0.1% military.
-There are 139 aircraft based at this airport: 87% single-engine, 10% multi-engine and 3% helicopter.
+For the 12-month period ending December 14, 2017, the airport had 50,590 aircraft operations, an average of 139 per day: 100% general aviation, 1% air taxi and 1% military.
+There was 36 aircraft based at this airport: 30 single-engine, 5 multi-engine and 1 helicopter.

+Accidents and incidents

+On February 1, 2024, a Beechcraft Bonanza V35 crashed into a mobile home park in Clearwater, FL and a post-impact fire occurred.
+A total of four mobile homes were damaged from the crash.
+The pilot was on approach to runway 34 at KCLW when he encountered engine issues.
+The pilot was killed along with two people on the ground.